DMS-medical-informatics/mindlogger-app-admin-panel/README.md

 5. Change the `API_HOST` variable [in `src/constants/index.js`](https://github.com/ChildMindInstitute/mindlogger-app-admin-panel/blob/9392b8de30db8b07f6abf94b80ef2979896ba499/src/constants/index.js#L1) to the URL of your running Girder instance.

 #### Local admin panel
 Without spinning up your own MongoDB and Girder instances, you can run your own admin panel connected to our development database ([api.mindlogger.info](api.mindlogger.info)).
 See [the instructions above](#your-own-database-1) to have full control of your database.
+Clone this repository, and run these shell commands in the top-level directory of your copy:

 1. ```sh
    npm install